 Bridgerton | © Netflix

-On Bridgerton, we know the Modiste as Madame Delacroix’s dress shop, the place to hear the latest news.
-In reality, this small shop, in the heart of Bath, at Number 2 Abbey Street, is the Abbey Deli.
+We know the Modiste as Madame Delacroix’s dress shop, the place to hear the latest news.
+In reality, this small shop in the heart of Bath, at Number 2 Abbey Street, is the Abbey Deli.
 Stop in for the ultimate cream tea experience.
-There is a large dining area, and small nooks for privacy.
+There is a large dining area and small nooks for privacy.
 Enjoy every delicious moment at the Abbey Deli!

-It is difficult to imagine that a Netflix television series could have a genuine cultural impact, but it has.
-The internet has reported increased searches for corsets, headpieces, and elbow-length gloves.
+After Bridgerton aired, there were increased internet searches for corsets, headpieces, and elbow-length gloves.
 The series leads, Daphne and Kate, are linked to a rise in the popularity of the colors sky blue and lilac.
 When Season 2 began, “Queen’s Balls” were held in major cities, from Chicago to Johannesburg.
-And there has been a 90% rise in the sale of croquet sets.
+And, there has been a 90% rise in the sale of croquet sets.

 When you visit England, you are warmly welcomed into the Regency world.
 It’s time to make your Bridgerton fantasy come true!